Instructor FAQ

 - Can students bring cheatsheets or other study aids to the exam with them?

-- No. Outside paper, devices, books, notes, etc. are never allowed on the exam desk, since proctors can’t keep track of different rules for every course.
+- Outside paper, devices, books, notes, etc. are never allowed on the exam desk, since proctors can’t keep track of different rules for every course.
 Students can use the built-in Windows Calculator app if they wish.
 It is easy to embed a cheatsheet within most exam software, including PrairieLearn, that the students can access while taking the exam.
+You can either approve each student’s cheatsheet available only to that student, or provide a class-wide cheatsheet available to all.

 - What about scratch paper?

 - Proctors have a supply of scratch paper for student use that is color-coded to each exam room and session.
 Students may not bring their own.
-No paper enters or leaves the room.
+Absolutely no paper leaves the room that didn’t come in with the student.

 - Can students turn in their scratch paper for possible partial-credit or manual grading later?